enomotokan/quboassist/README.md

 P.add_constraint(g)
 ```

-where the input of `set_weights` method is the weight of the added constraints.
  Finally, we can get QUBO by `compile` method.

 ```
 qubo = P.compile([10])